INSTRUCTIONS for Unified Registration Statement (URS)

 NOTE: Some states require you to submit copies of all of your contracts with retained outside fundraising professionals.
 See the state-by-state listing in the Appendix.

 Item #21: List the total amount paid in fees and attributable expenses to any outside fundraising professionals during the previous reporting year.
-Specify the period covered by this total (e.g., “fiscal year running from July 1, 2004 through June 30, 2005”).
-All or most of this entire total should derive from line 30(A) of the IRS 990.
+Specify the period covered by this total (e.g., “fiscal year running from July 1, 2009 through June 30, 2010”).
+All or most of this entire total should derive from line 16(A) of the IRS 990.

 Item #22: (A) List total contributions for reporting year.
-Item #22A should be the same number appearing
+Item #22A should be the result of taking the number on Form 990, Part VIII, Line 1h, and subtracting Line 1b (membership dues).
+(Or Line 1 on the 990-EZ)

 (B) List total program services expenses for reporting year.
-Item #22B should be the same number appearing on line 13 of the IRS 990 (there is noequivalent on the 990EZ).
+Item #22B should be the same number appearing on part IX, line 25(b) of the IRS 990. (there is no equivalent on the 990EZ).

 (D) List total fundraising expenses for reporting year.
-Item #22D should be the same as the number appearing on line 15 of the IRS 990 (there is noequivalent on the 990EZ).
+Item #22D should be the same as the number appearing on line 25(d) of the IRS 990 (there is no equivalent on the 990EZ).

 (F) Express fundraising expenses as a percentage of contributions raised (divide Item #22D by Item #22A).